Updated May 2026 with current Indian retail prices.

 23.8-inch 200Hz IPS Gaming Monitor with Dual HDMI

-Price verified Apr 2026Sold by Clicktech Retail3-year warranty
+Price as of May 2026Sold by Clicktech Retail3-year warranty

-The Acer Nitro VG240Y X1 is the most practical 200Hz IPS buy under ₹9,000.
+The Acer Nitro VG240Y X1 is the most practical 200Hz IPS buy in the sub-₹10,000 band.
 Dual HDMI 2.0 plus DisplayPort means no compromise for multi-device setups, and the 99% sRGB keeps colours accurate in both gaming and casual photo browsing.
-At ₹8,399, this sits ₹1,000 below the Dell SE2425HG and ₹100 below the AOC 24G42E while delivering 200Hz.
+At ₹9,499, this sits just ₹150 below the Dell SE2425HG while delivering the same 200Hz refresh.
 The honest HDMI caveat: the ports are HDMI 2.0, not 2.1.
 PS5 will run at 1080p 120Hz over HDMI 2.0, but the VRR (Variable Refresh Rate) experience on PS5 with HDMI 2.0 is inconsistent across monitors.
 For guaranteed console VRR, the Dell with HDMI 2.1 is the safer call.
 For PC gaming, none of this matters since you will use DisplayPort 1.2 anyway.
-Price has fluctuated between ₹8,399 and ₹9,499, buy only when it is under ₹8,999.
+The price has bounced around in the past, so watch for dips, a drop into the ₹8,000s makes this an easy buy over the Dell for a pure PC setup.

 What works